cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/3-add-leaderboard.md

     +  return network.New(t, cfg), state.Leaderboard
     ```

-7. Now that the leaderboard will always be in the store, you may as well change the `GetLeaderboard` function so that it panics instead of returning an error, when it cannot find it:
+7. Now that the leaderboard will always be in the store, you may as well change the `GetLeaderboard` function so that it panics instead of returning an error when it cannot find it:

     ```diff-go [https://github.com/cosmos/b9-checkers-academy-draft/blob/leaderboard-objects/x/leaderboard/keeper/leaderboard.go#L17-L27]
     -  func (k Keeper) GetLeaderboard(ctx sdk.Context) (val types.Leaderboard, found bool) {